ai/nanocolors/README.md

 ## Replacing `chalk`

-1. Change an import statement:
+1. Replace import and use named exports:

   ```diff
   - import chalk from 'chalk'